 A sunscreen with an SPF 15 blocks about 94 per cent of the UV, SPF 30 products block about 97 per cent of such rays, and SPF 45 sunscreen shields against about 98 per cent of rays so those that have much higher numbers are not really providing much extra.

-Korean sunscreens use a different rating system from SPF number called the PA system which measures the level of protection from UVA rays.
-The greater the number plusses after the PA, the more protection you get from UVA exposure.
+Korean sunscreens use a different rating system from the SPF number called the PA system which measures the level of protection from UVA rays.
+The greater the number of plusses after the PA, the more protection you get from UVA exposure.
 This rating is based on the PPD test, or the persistent pigmentation darkening test and measures how much exposure to UVA rays your skin can tolerate without darkening.
 The PPD values are not standardized system across all countries and vary depending on the region.

 The results from PPD are converted to the PA system with a range from PA+(one +) to PA++++( four +).
 The maximum PA rating has a PPD value of 16 and means that you can withstand at least 16 times more UVA radiation before tanning.
 Since UVA rays do not show visible damage, they penetrate deeply into the skin.